explodinglabs/explodinglabs.github.io/docs/_posts/python/2023-02-03-pytest-xfail-on-specific-exception.markdown

     func()
 ```

-This lets you expect a specific exception, but it won't let you say _where_ it should happen in the test.
+While this lets you expect a specific exception, it won't let you say _where_ it should happen in the test.